veridit/sql_saga/CONTRIBUTING.md

 ---

-Thank you again for your interest in contributing to `pg_saga`.
+Thank you again for your interest in contributing to `sql_saga`.
 We look forward to working together to make it even better!